Overlap locking and non-perturbative effects in spin glasses

 Let us consider the exponent in the first term.
 As we have seen, in the SK model $c=3/2$ so we get $N^{-\omega}$ with

 For $a=1/2$, as suggested by our semi-analytic results, we recover $\omega=3/4$, while a correction $a=1/2+\epsilon$ would imply $\omega=3/4+\epsilon/8$ for small $\epsilon$.

 If we fit the data for $N=10^6$ with a simple power law for $ z\ge 32$, we obtain a poor fit, with an exponent $a=0.54\pm 0.01$.
-If we remove the point at $z=32$ in the fit and we keep only the points at $ z\ge 64$, we obtain a less poor fit, with $a=0.52\pm 0.005$.
+If we remove the point at $z=32$ from the fit and keep only the points at $z\ge 64$, we obtain a better fit, with $a=0.52\pm 0.005$.
 We think that we can safely conclude that $a$ is close to $1/2$, and it is certainly different from zero.

 For large values of $z$ it is not easy to do a precise extrapolation to $M=\infty$, however, the $M$ dependence of ${\cal D}(z)$ is weak, as clearly shown in Fig.~\ref{fig:A2}: the variation from $M=10^6$ to $M=10^7$ is less than 1\%.